All activities should be supervised by an adult. As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 Use a hot-Glue gun to fix this cuboid box on the cardboard.
 Don’t forget to leave a small gap to insert the crushed papers.

-After packing them tightly with crushed papers, use duck tape to seal the gap.
+After packing them tightly with crushed papers, use duct tape to seal the gap.
 In the same way, add another cuboid structure filled with crushed paper.
-Note that this should be at least 7cm less in height than the previous one.
+Note that this should be at least 7cm in height than the previous one.

 Step 3: Adding the Shelves on the base